mivation/integration-gateway/README.md

   - 401 – Unauthorized
     - The request came without authentication or with invalid credentials
 - Our server queues all request using enterprise grade queuing technology.
 You can expect all requests to be turned around by our server sub-second.
-- The "format" in the post is assigned by Mivation during integration planning with the credentials.
+- The `format` in the post is assigned by Mivation during integration planning with the credentials.
-- The is an optional callback that will be posted to a web-hook handler on your end when the message has been processed and/or if there is a problem processing the message
+- The is an optional callback that will be posted to a web-hook handler on your end when the message has been processed and/or if there is a problem processing the message.
+The optional `id` for each payload record is *required* when using callbacks.
-- Large payloads will be split into 100 record fragments for processing and will send one callback per fragment.
+- Payloads may be split smaller fragments for processing.
+When split, one callback will be sent for each fragment.

 ----